-What are The Winklevoss Twins Net Worth?
+What Are The Winklevoss Twins' Net Worth?

-The Winklevoss Twins, also known as Tyler Winklevoss and Cameron Winklevoss, are American Olympians, entrepreneurs, and venture capitalists who have a combined net worth of $1.6 billion.
+The Winklevoss Twins, also known as Tyler Winklevoss and Cameron Winklevoss, are American Olympians, entrepreneurs, and venture capitalists who have a combined net worth of $6 billion.
 This astronomical net worth is largely the result of an early investment into Bitcoin, although they were able to invest millions into the cryptocurrency thanks to a seven-figure settlement from Facebook.
 Before making billions from Bitcoin, the Winklevosses were engaged in a widely-publicized legal battle with Mark Zuckerberg and Facebook.

 According to the Winklevosses, Mark Zuckerberg "stole" their idea to create a social network.
-The evidence was compelling, and eventually the twins won a $65-million settlement in cash and Facebook stock.
+The evidence was compelling, and eventually, the twins won a $ 65 million settlement in cash and Facebook stock.
 The twins then used this money to invest in Bitcoin, which proved to be a wise decision.
 Outside of their entrepreneurial and academic exploits, the Winklevosses are accomplished rowers who have competed together in the 2008 Beijing Olympics.

 They are also the founders of a Bitcoin lender called Block-Fi and a digital auction platform called Nifty Gateway.
 In March 2021, Block-Fi raised $350 million at a $3 billion valuation.
-That same month, a digital artists who goes by "Beeple" sold an NFT on Nifty Gateway for $69 million.
-In April 2021 Nifty Gateway was valued at $1 billion.
+That same month, a digital artist who goes by "Beeple" sold an NFT on Nifty Gateway for $69 million.
+In April 2021, Nifty Gateway was valued at $1 billion.
 Both Nifty Gateway and Block-Fi are owned by their umbrella holding company Gemini Space Station.

 Early Life

 The twins were raised in an upper-class household.
-Their father Howard is an accomplished professor, mathematician, and actuary.
+Their father, Howard, is an accomplished professor, mathematician, and actuary.
 Howard became famous for his series of books and his consulting work with various firms and investment companies.
 His approach to mathematics helped these organizations with risk assessment.
 Eventually, Howard established a net worth of over $200 million.

 Cameron and Tyler pursued virtually identical academic journeys, starting in high school.
 Both boys loved languages such as Ancient Greek and Latin.
 They also displayed a talent for classical piano.
 Perhaps the greatest example of their "one-mindedness" is in the sport of rowing, where teammates must adopt an identical rhythm and act in harmony with one another.
-The twins found themselves to be natural rowers, especially in duos events like coxless pair.
+The twins found themselves to be natural rowers, especially in duo events like coxless pair.
 After finishing high school, both boys attended Harvard College and studied economics.
-They continued to remain together and both earned an A.B., graduating in 2004.
-During their college years, the twins also continued to row, becoming a member of the so-called "God Squad" that was famous during that era of Harvard's rowing team.
+They continued to remain together, and both earned an A.B., graduating in 2004.
+During their college years, the twins also continued to row, becoming members of the so-called "God Squad" that was famous during that era of Harvard's rowing team.
 The Winklevosses also joined the Porcellian Club and the Hasty Pudding Club.

 Both twins then moved on to Oxford's Said Business School, remaining a close-knit unit to complete graduate school.
-The Winklevosses continued to row competitively for Oxford during this perior.
+The Winklevosses continued to row competitively for Oxford during this period.
 By 2010, both had earned an MBA and were proud graduates of Oxford.

 HarvardConnect